HELP · FAQ

 With a holdout.
 When you run an intervention — a win-back or an overdue nudge — Retrics can hold back a randomized slice of the eligible customers and send them nothing.
 Recovered revenue is the difference between what the messaged group did and what the untouched holdout group did.
 Only the gap above the holdout counts.

 That is the honest way to do it.
-Attributing every subsequent purchase to your message would overstate the effect, because some of those customers (roughly the natural-return floor) would have come back on their own.
-The holdout subtracts that floor out.
+Attributing every subsequent purchase to your message would overstate the effect, because some of those customers would have come back on their own.
+A holdout nets that out with its own observed return rate rather than a fixed assumption; the fixed floor is only used where an audience is too small to carry a control.

 Why can't Retrics just count everyone who came back after a message?

-Because that would take credit for the natural-return floor.
+Because that would take credit for customers who were coming back anyway.
 Some lapsed customers return on their own schedule no matter what you send.
 Counting them as “recovered” inflates the ledger and makes it impossible to know whether your retention effort is actually working.
 The holdout is what separates real, incremental revenue from coincidence.

 Do the predictive flags themselves need a holdout?

 The predictive flags validate on their own — the second-order window result above came from historical backtesting, not from a live intervention.
-But intervention flags, like overdue and win-back sends, are only trustworthy when measured against a holdout at send time, because that is the only way to net out the natural-return floor.
+But intervention flags, like overdue and win-back sends, are only trustworthy when measured against a holdout at send time, because that is the only way to net out what would have happened anyway.
 Retrics is built to keep those two things distinct.

 Which email platforms does Retrics support?

-Can I edit a draft before it goes out?
+Can I edit a message before I approve it?

 How much does Retrics cost?